siyuan-note/user-guide-en_US/Content Block/4 Conversion of Document and Heading.md

 ## Convert Document block to Heading block
 {: id="20210104091550-5sh49go"}

-In the file tree, select the document that needs to be converted into a heading block, and then drag it to the position to be inserted in the editor tab.
+In the doc tree, select the document that needs to be converted into a heading block, and then drag it to the position to be inserted in the editor tab.
 There are two situations here:
 {: id="20210104091550-rbetlgr"}

 1. {: id="20210104091550-12grx1a"}Place the document block on the existing heading block, and the document block will be inserted below as the level node of the heading block